 However, getting an Arkansas contractor license still involves multiple steps.
 Continue reading to learn more about:

-- General Arkansas contractors license requirements
+- General contractor license types

-- Insurance required by the Arkansas contractors license board
+- Insurance requirements for Arkansas general contractors

 Interested in working in another state?
 Check out our general contractor licensing requirements guide.